qiskit-community/MicroQiskit/README.md

-# Aether - Quantum for Microcontrollers
+# MicroQiskit - Quantum for Microcontrollers

 Microcontrollers are a popular platform for hobbyist and educational programming.
 Quantum computation is an emerging technology that also promises to be great for these purposes.
 So let's combine them!